ABOUT

 In MOSAIQ, we are interested in the interface between mobility and urban climate.
 By urban climate, we mean both the climate in the meteorological sense and the climate among ourselves, i.e. how we live together in the city.
 Specifically, we are addressing this interface by testing and implementing measures in real-world laboratories in two Munich neighborhoods together with citizens that strengthen environmentally friendly forms of mobility, participation and social inclusion as well as quality of stay and climate resilience in the city - for a better quality of air, time and space, and for more social, land and climate justice

-We look forward to seeing you!
+We look forward to you and your ideas!

 There are currently no new posts